oxbowlakes/technically_incorrect/InfiniteDataStructures.md

 What are the non-terminal transformations? `map`, `flatMap`, `filter`, `peek` etc

 **Aside**: stream exposes a `sorted` operation which is non-terminal.
 In my opinion this is a mistake.
-Any operation which can only be performed in general by reading the entire stream into memory should be terminal and should expose the stream as a sorted "bag" (i.e. a `SortedSet` where repetitions are allowed) or at the least a sorted `List` or `Array`.
+Any operation which can only be performed in general by reading the entire stream into memory should be terminal and should expose the stream as a sorted "bag" (i.e. a `SortedSet` where repetitions are allowed) or at the least a sorted `java.util.List` or `Array`.
 I digress.

 **Another aside**: it's also my opinion that the stream library could have more effectively signaled the terminal and non-terminal operations differ fundamentally by insisting that the latter are all implemented via a collect.
 For example;